MoAlyousef/cfltk/README.md

 target_link_libraries(main PRIVATE log android c++_shared)
 ```

-Options which can be use with cmake:
+Options which can be used with cmake:
 ```
 $ cmake -B bin -S . \
     -DCMAKE_BUILD_TYPE=Release \